Could stoic philosophy for PR professionals work?

 Could stoic philosophy work as a modus operandi for PR professionals?

-A Stoic Philosophy for PR
+Stoic Philosophy for Public Relations

 The Stoic PR Professional